Imagine this scenario:

 That’s why having tools and technology in place to help with demand forecasting is so important.
 Inventory forecasting lets you provide the products your customers want, when they want them.

-Forecasting demand will never be 100% accurate, but it will significantly lower the risk of stockouts and improve customer satisfaction while optimizing inventory levels.
+Forecasting demand will never be 100% accurate, but it will significantly lower the risk of stockouts and improve customer satisfaction while optimising inventory levels.

 Nothing kills progress (or your reputation) faster than being sold out for weeks on end.
 Proper demand forecasting and inventory control can help ensure a business doesn’t purchase insufficient or excessive inventory, which can build up too much capital.